 At the end of the SARS epidemic in 2003, 916 people had died from the disease.
 One person died during a small outbreak in 2004.

-No, SARS and COVID-19 are different illnesses, caused by different viruses.
+No, COVID-19 and SARS are different illnesses caused by different viruses.
 They’re both respiratory illnesses caused by coronaviruses, which is why the viruses have similar names (SARS-CoV-1 and SARS-CoV-2).
 Coronaviruses can also cause mild respiratory illnesses, like common colds.

-COVID spreads more easily and has infected far more people than SARS did.
-COVID also seems to spread more easily before symptoms start (in SARS, people are most contagious after symptoms start).
+COVID-19 spreads more easily and has infected far more people than SARS did.
+COVID-19 also seems to spread more easily before symptoms start (in SARS, people were most contagious after symptoms started).

 Advertisement